Introduction

 - Enhance resilience against climate variability

-Environmental Benefits of Sustainable Agriculture in Rabi Farming
+Environmental Benefits of Sustainable Agriculture in Rabi Crops

 The environmental advantages of sustainable agriculture are profound, especially for Rabi crops: